Super Nintendo Entertainment System (SNES) - Play online games on Super Nintendo

 Games The SNES has powerful 16-bit CPU, graphics, and audio co-processors, unlike other consoles of the time, which had some 8-bit numbers; it is possible to use "Mode 7" - a mode with which the effect of perspective is achieved.
 These qualities allowed the set-top box to be competitive for a long time.
 Some game cartridges have additional chips inserted.

 The kernel has an 8-bit data bus controlled by two address buses.
 The 24-bit "Bus A" is used for general accesses, and the 8-bit "Bus B" is used to support the chip's registers.
-Normally only one bus is used, but the built-in Direct Data Access (DMA) module can send reads on one bus and writes on the other, reaching a transfer rate of 2.68 MB/s.
-CPU - Designed specifically for the Nintendo Ricoh 5A22, based on the 16-bit WDC 65816 processor.
-The CPU provides variable bus data rates, depending on the memory area accessed in each cycle: the input clock frequency is divided by 6, 8 or 12 for the bus clock.
+Normally only one bus is used, but the built-in direct data access (DMA) module can send reads on one bus and writes on the other, reaching a transfer rate of 2.68 MB/s.
+CPU - Designed specifically for the Nintendo Ricoh 5A22, based on a 16-bit WDC 65816 CPU.
+The CPU provides variable bus data rates, depending on the memory area accessed in each cycle: the input clock is divided by 6, 8 or 12 for the bus clock.
 For cycles in which registers are accessed, shared or not accessed, the frequency is divided by 6.